 About the Author

 Troy Hartman is a Southern California based aerial photographer.
-Please be sure to visit http://www.theaerialimage.com to see some of his favorite aerial photos from over the years.
+Visit http://www.theaerialimage.com to see some of his favorite aerial photos from over the years.